 What is a research proposal?

-- A summary or abstract
+- A summary or abstract of the proposal

 - Ethical considerations

-- Limitations and key assumptions
+- Key assumptions

 For a detailed breakdown of each section, visit Structuring your research proposal.